 A full-time features writer and lifestyle journalist since past ten years, I’ve always had a knack for writing.
 You may have come across my features in various publications (both print and digital) like DNA, Mid Day, Travel + Leisure, Lightfoot Travel (Singapore-based Magazine) and The Times of India.
 Honestly, travel writing was never my motto in life until I took a trip to Krabi with my girlfriends and realised how badly I was wanting to explore the unknown – the world beyond the walls of the bustling city of Mumbai.
 As I started travelling more often, I felt the strong urge to pen down my suitcase stories.
 That’s how Soul-searching Journeys was born!

-Having travelled to more than 25 countries in the last five years, I feel like I am a changed person.
+Having travelled to more than 30 countries in the last seven years, I feel like I am a changed person.
 From solo cruising Alaska and returning with life-long friends and tales of wilderness and spending a week taking ski lessons in Lake Tahoe, California to witnessing the culture and spiritual energy of Israel and being mesmerized by the beauty and history of Machu Picchu, travel has had a lasting impact on various facets of my life.
 Travel has taken me as far within as with my feet.
-I strongly believe that every place you visit, every person you meet during your trip, every experience and encounter of your journey changes something within you and witnessing that process of transformation is absolutely beautiful and empowering.
+I strongly believe that every place you visit, every person you meet during a trip, every experience and encounter of your journey changes something within you and witnessing that process of transformation is absolutely beautiful and empowering.

 I believe in slow, mindful travel, exploring places off-the-beaten path, embracing local ways of life, interacting and spending quality time with indigenous communities and making sustainable travel choices.